vishalm/agentic-protocol-demos/README.md

 ---

 **Ready to transform your AI applications with MESH?
-Start with `./run.sh start` and explore the future of AI collaboration! 🚀**
+Start with `./run.sh` and explore the future of AI collaboration! 🚀**